Lramseyer/vaporview/CONTRIBUTING.md

 While not necissarily a priority, I have a list of things that would greatly enhance the usability of this extension, but they're kind of difficult (for me at least) and I might need some help with these:

 - Rewriting performance critical components (like the renderer) in Web Assembly
-- Supporting other file formats besides .vcd files

 ## Extension overview

 There are 2 main parts to this extesnion: The VScode Extension (src/web/extension.ts) and the webview component (media/extension.js) They communicate via a messaging interface: `webview.postMessage()` and `vscode.postMessage()` on the extension and webview side respectively.
 This is mainly used for setting up the webview, and for adding and removing signals from the viewer.
 It's important to note that when a signal is rendered in the webview, the extension only sends over the waveform data for that signal that is being rendered.
-This is important for my future plans in supporting larger waveform files.
+This is important for larger waveform files.
 If we only load into memory what is actually in the viewer, we're not going to run into memory issues.

 ## The extension